The Xometry app works best with JavaScript enabled!

 A collage of industries that use injection molding.

 The telecommunications industry comprises companies that facilitate communications through technological means.
 This industry can include companies that make cell phones, landlines, internet equipment, and telecommunications infrastructure such as cell towers and fiber optic cables.
-Some associated plastic injection molded components include:
+Some associated plastic injection-molded components include:

 • Cell phone bodies and cases

-• Wifi router housings
+• Wi-Fi router housings

-2. Plastic Injection Molding Usage in Medical Equipment
+2. Medical Equipment

 The medical industry requires a lot of specialized equipment.
 Healthcare professionals administer medical treatment using purpose-built devices that meet stringent guidelines.
 Examples of injection molding applications in the medical industry are listed below: